-The present paper adds central bank independence to this discussion.
 We present a simple model of optimal representation in a federal central bank in which optimal voting weights reflect two opposing forces: the wish to insulate common monetary policy from changing preferences at the national level, and the attempt to avoid an overly active or passive reaction to idiosyncratic national economic shocks.

 An important result is that a perfect match between economic size and voting rights is rarely optimal, and neither is the "one country, one vote principle".
 Whether a country should be over- or under-represented compared to its relative economic size depends on a number of forces, including relative size, the relative weight of the real target, and the stochastic properties of economic and preference shocks.
-For instance, it might be optimal to overrepresent a large country if its policy preferences are very stable relative to other union members.
+For instance, it might be optimal to over-represent a large country if its policy preferences are very stable relative to other union members.
 Deepening integration in the sense of more similar economic and preference shocks has an ambiguous effect on optimal representation.
 The existence of a link between economic and preference shocks within a country (a "political business cycle") tends to reduce the optimal country weight.

 Empirically, there are indications that misrepresentation of member countries in the ECB Council might be too extreme and hard to reconcile with the theoretical arguments made above.
-A comparison with the US Federal Reserve's FOMC and the pre-euro Bundesbank Council reveals that misrepresentation of economic size in the ECB today is about an order of magnitude more severe (Berger 2006).
 This gap that is destined to increase further despite recent ECB reform efforts after euro area enlargement.
-At the same time, the prevailing pattern of polictical stability within current and future euro area member countries does suggest that small countries are not significantly more politically stable (based on standard indices of political cohesion or the frequency of government change) than larger member countries (see Berger and Müller 2004).
+At the same time, the prevailing pattern of political stability within current and future euro area member countries does suggest that small countries are not significantly more politically stable than larger member countries (see Berger and Mueller 2004).
 This suggests further room for discussion of the representation of economic size in the ECB's Governing Council.